KISMET'S GAME ADDITIONS

 This guide presumes several things.
-First, it presumes that slave trading is relatively tolerated in the area, so prices are kept at a lower, normal rate.
-Black market prices could be considerably higher.
-Secondly, it presumes that slave trading is the pursuit of the elite - those who have the money to afford to buy people.
-Thirdly, it presumes that humans are the most common of the goodly races.
+First, it presumes that slave trading is relatively tolerated in the area, so prices are kept at a lower rate.
+Black market prices in areas where slavery is outlawed are likely to be considerably higher.
+Secondly, it presumes that slave trading is the pursuit of the elite: those who have the money to afford to buy intelligent beings.
+Thirdly, it presumes that humans are the most common of the captured races.
 Fourthly, it presumes that the average slave has statistics no higher than 11.
-Lastly, it presumes that characters above tenth level are not usually sold in auctions to the public.
+Lastly, it presumes that characters above tenth level are not usually sold, given how personally powerful they are and how difficult it can be to hold them against their will.

 Base Price |